 Workplace safety and health laws establish regulations designed to eliminate personal injuries and illnesses from occurring in the workplace.

-Workers’ compensation laws provide injured employees with monetary payments from employers in an effort to avoid litigation.
+Workers’ compensation laws provide injured employees with monetary payments from employers without the need to file a lawsuit for damages.

-The Family and Medical Leave Act, which applies to the federal government and companies with at least 50 employees, requires employers to grant covered employees a total of 12 weeks of unpaid leave for certain family issues.
+The Family and Medical Leave Act requires employers to grant covered employees a total of 12 weeks of unpaid leave for certain family or medical issues.